run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 ## Environments table

-The Environments table can be found under __Environments__ in the Run:ai platform.
+The Environments table can be found under __Workloads manager__ in the Run:ai platform.

 The Environment table provides a list of all the environment defined in the platform and allows you to manage them.